 Blanket flowers bloom all summer long and the flowers love the warm full sun.
 Although the flower itself is ephemeral, the blooming period may extend up until mid-fall.
 They grow well with other summer species in the garden without being invasive.
 Pest infestation is very rare but a virus-like disease renders the flowers stunted.
 This can only be controlled by removing the affected plant from the garden (3).

-There are various kinds of bougainvillea, some are shrub-like, some grow as trees, others are sprawling but they all bear flamboyant clusters of flowers often found covering the entire plant.
+There are various types of bougainvillea, some are shrub-like, some grow as trees, others are sprawling but they all bear flamboyant clusters of flowers often found covering the entire plant.
 They are a definite statement in the garden may it be on the ground or potted.

 Bougainvillea plants only bloom under full sunlight.
-Summer is just the perfect time for them to flaunt the brightly-colored flowers.
+Summer is just the perfect time for them to flaunt the brightly-colored summer flowers.
 Some plants wilt and die when they receive very little water but not the bougainvillea.
 It produces heavy flowers when water-stressed (5).

 If you are aiming for a garden with a tropical vibe, canna lilies can surely deliver that.
 The broad foliage resembling banana leaves are usually green but other varieties have a tinge of bronze and maroon.
 The long-lasting showy flowers in pink, orange, yellow or red bloom on top of long stalks.

 This herbaceous plant is native to tropical and subtropical areas where it tends to grow as perennial, flowering profusely year after year.
 In colder countries experiencing extreme winter, cannas are annuals.
 But as long as they receive plenty of sunshine and grows on slightly acidic moist soil, the plants will thrive (3).